 TMS is able to offer an extensive range of training courses in the field of Highway Design, Traffic Management, Highway Technology and Highway Maintenance.
 All courses offer a 'hands on' approach to training and are also recognised for CPD by the IHE and CIHT.

 The initiative concentrates on four courses Highway Design, Highway Technology, Transport Planning and Traffic Management and Highway Maintenance.
-The courses will lead to a BTEC Certificate of Achievement for delegates through completion of a series of assignments that will be assessed by TMS and City of Bath College.
+The courses will lead to a BTEC Certificate of Achievement for delegates through completion of a series of assignments that will be assessed by TMS and Bath College.

-Each course will be taught as 4 separate modules, with one day classroom based tuition for each module, totalling 4 days for each course.
+Each course will be taught as four separate modules, with one day classroom based tuition for each module, totalling four days for each course.
 At the end of each module an assignment will be set.
 This should be completed by the student and submitted by the start of the next module.
 There will be around 6 weeks between the modules, which allow students sufficient time to complete the assignment and hand it in before the next module commences.

 Students can attend the courses and not undertake the assignments if they wish and will receive a certificate of attendance (providing all the modules/course days are attended).